mtoslalibu/iter8/samples/stock/README.md

 fortio load -t 10m -qps 100  http://$DOMAIN
 ```

-The canary controller automatically promotes the latest revision to candidate.
+The experiment controller automatically promotes the latest revision to candidate.

 Observe the traffic shifting by invoking the service multiple times: